 DAY 2 OF 2 DAYS IN LAKE COMO

 For day 2, I have the following suggestions for you.
-Day 2 can start with an excursion to Lake Pusiano.
+You can with an excursion to Lake Pusiano.

-This is a good place to have a picnic or dine in one of the restaurants along the shores of Lake Pusiano.
+This is a good place to have a picnic or have lunch in one of the restaurants along the shores of Lake Pusiano.

-Okay, time to visit my favorite area here, which is most likely Bellagio.
+Okay, time to visit my favorite area here, which is Bellagio.

 The old town of Bellagio is the best place to add to your Lake Como itinerary – if you ask me.
-It is charming, and though it is smaller than Como, it is more colorful, and I would say, more beautiful.I fell in love with the old and prominent stairways of Bellagio and the beautiful promenade with many flower pots everywhere.
-The stairways are probably the main point of interest, and there is a reason – walking down the stairs makes you feel pretty cool, or at least I felt cool :).
+It is charming, and though it is smaller than Como, it is more colorful, and I would say, more beautiful.I fell in love with the old and prominent stairways of Bellagio.
+The stairways are probably the main attraction in Bellagio, and there is a reason – walking down the stairs makes you feel pretty cool, or at least I felt cool.

 Let´s face it: Bellagio is more picturesque than Como.